-I provide a variety of services related to educational testing, psychological testing, psychological evaluation, diagnosis, psychotherapy, and mental health treatment for children and families.
+I provide educational testing, psychological testing, neuropsychological evaluation, diagnosis, psychotherapy, and mental health treatment for children, adults, and families.

 Mental Health Treatment, Including Psychotherapy

-I work with children, teens, adults, and families experiencing a wide variety of mental health issues, including anxiety, obsessive-compulsive disorder (OCD), fears and phobias, depression, behavior problems, frequent arguments or power struggles, dealing with medical problems or chronic pain, and difficulty coping with or adjusting to life events or ongoing problems.
+I work with children, teens, adults, and families experiencing a wide variety of mental health issues, including anxiety, obsessive-compulsive disorder (OCD), fears and phobias, autism, depression, behavior problems, dealing with medical problems or chronic pain, and difficulty coping with life problems.

-I use an eclectic mix of therapy styles, depending on the needs of my clients.
-With children, I primarily use behavioral and cognitive-behavioral therapy techniques (CBT).
+I use an eclectic mix of therapy styles, depending on the needs of my clients, including Cognitive-Behavioral Therapy, Acceptance and Commitment Therapy, Dialectical Behavior Therapy, and Collaborative and Proactive Solutions (for parent-child struggles).
 CBT is a practical, active, solution-focused style of therapy which focuses on relieving symptoms by changing thoughts and behaviors.
-With teens and adults, I also use acceptance and commitment therapy (ACT), which involves finding new ways to relate to negative thoughts and feelings in the service of living a life that matters.
+ACT involves finding new ways to relate to negative thoughts and feelings in the service of living a life that matters.
+DBT offers a set of tools for managing intense emotions and solving interpersonal problems.
+CPS is a positive and respectful method for parents and children to work together to solve problems related to children’s emotions and behaviors.
 I offer individual psychotherapy for teenagers and adults, but I also often work with parents and children or teens together.
 For example, when treating a child for anxiety I will also teach the parent strategies to use when anxiety occurs at home.

-A full evaluation is designed to answer complex questions about a child’s psychological and educational functioning.
+A full evaluation is designed to answer complex questions about a person’s psychological and educational functioning.
 Full evaluations are appropriate for families who are concerned that their child might have a learning disability, ADHD, or an emotional or psychological issue that significantly affects their learning.
+Full evaluations are also appropriate for adults who will need formal accommodations for higher education or testing, or who wonder if they have a learning disability.

-In a full evaluation, the series of tests will be divided into at least two separate sessions so as not to fatigue your child.
-A full evaluation finishes with a face-to-face interpretive session to discuss the results, answer your questions, and outline next steps for your child.
+In a full evaluation, the series of tests will be divided into at least two separate sessions so as not to cause fatigue.
+A full evaluation finishes with a face-to-face interpretive session to discuss the results, answer your questions, and outline next steps.
 You will also receive a full written report, including recommendations customized to your family’s situation and needs.
 If your child attends school, then with your permission I can also communicate my findings to the school and assist with intervention planning there.

 Brief Evaluation

 Not every family needs a complex evaluation to answer their questions.
-A brief evaluation is designed to answer basic questions about a child’s abilities or achievement.
+A brief evaluation is designed to answer basic questions about a person’s abilities or achievement.
 For example, a family might wonder whether their child is gifted, or whether the child is performing at grade level in various subjects.
+An adult may wonder about their cognitive strengths and weaknesses or may want to know if they qualify for programs like Mensa.

 What it involves: A brief evaluation is usually completed in a single session.
-It begins with an interview with one or both parents.
-Then the child will complete an IQ test or standardized achievement test.
+It begins with a short, focused interview and then an IQ test or standardized achievement test.
 You will receive a full written testing report, with the opportunity to follow up with me in person or by telephone if you wish.

 Consultation and Follow-Up